 Objective: Patient will interact with others in an appropriate manner.

-Intervention: Interventions Rationale
+Intervention:

-Understanding the rationale behind the behaviour may facilitate greater acceptance of the individual. (b) Set limits on manipulative Consequences for violation of limits behaviour.
-Explain the consequences if limits must be consistently administered. are violated.
-Terms of the limits must be agreed upon by all the staff who will be working with the patient. (c) Ignore attempts by patient to argue or Lack of feedback may decrease these behaviours. (d) Give positive reinforcement for non- To enhance self-esteem and promote manipulative behaviours. repetition of desirable behaviour. (e) Discuss consequences of patient's Patient must accept responsibility for own behaviour and how attempts are made to behaviour before adaptive change can occur. attribute them to others. (f) Help patient identify positive aspects about As self-esteem increases patient will feel lesser need to manipulate others for own good about them. gratification.
+Interventions Rationale (a) Recognize that manipulative Understanding the rationale behind behaviour helps to decrease feelings the behaviour may facilitate greater of insecurity by increasing feelings acceptance of the individual. of power and control. - (b) Set limits on manipulative Consequences for violation of limits behaviour.
+Explain the consequences must be consistently administered. if limits are violated.
+Terms of the limits must be agreed upon by all the staff who will be working with the patient. (c) Ignore attempts by patient to Lack of feedback may decrease these argue or bargain his way out of the behaviours. limit setting. (d) Give positive reinforcement for To enhance self-esteem and promote non-manipulative behaviours. repetition of desirable behaviour. (e) Discuss consequences of patient's Patient must accept responsibility for behaviour and how attempts are own behaviour before adaptive made to attribute them to others. change can occur. (f) Help patient identify positive As self-esteem increases patient will aspects about self, recognize feel lesser need to manipulate others accomplishments and feel good for own gratification. about them.